-- surprising results: we had intuitive reasons to believe something as possible or not, but a theorem shatters that conviction and brings us on our knees.
+- surprising results: we had intuitive reasons to believe something as possible or not, but a theorem shatters that conviction and brings us on our knees, sometimes via pathological counter-examples.
 General surprise themes include:Lists:

 - classification of potentially infinite sets like: compact manifolds, etc.

-- problems that are more complicated in low dimensions than high like: classification of complex manifolds.
-It is also fun to see how in many cases complexity peaks out at 4 dimensions
+- generalized Poincaré conjectures.
+It is also fun to see how in many cases complexity peaks out at 4 dimensions.

 - applications: make life easier and/or modeling some phenomena well, e.g. in physics.
 See also: explain how to make money with the lesson